 We sketched the original concept for Aluminalis on paper and then designed the various components in SolidWorks.
 Aluminalis consists of 846 individual components.
 We machined the segment bars, crankshaft components, thorax plates, and most of the other aluminum components on our CNC mill, vertical mill, table saw, band saw, and drill press.
 We also used an extensive amount of 1/8” aluminum bar, 1/8” set collars, #4-40 set screws, #6-32 set screws, washers, and ball bearings.
 There are two long 1/8” steel rods on each side that hold the segments together.

 The electronics include an Xbee radio, the Explorer Regulated Board, two Maxbotix ultrasonic sensors, the tone buzzer, wires, resistors, LEDs, 20mm 73:1 gear motors, and main power switch.

 Aluminalis uses an Arduino Nano as the main microcontroller, a 12V 3-cell Lithium-Polymer Battery, and a Sabertooth 2 x 5 amp motor controller.

 Aluminalis operates on command (i.e. remote control using the Xbee radio) or on her own.
 She is still learning and developing, but so far, she has two autonomous modes: The first is roaming.
 She roams around the workshop using her ultrasonic sensors to find the optimum path and avoid obstacles.
-The second mode is what we call “shy mode,” which is quite fun.
-In this mode, she uses her ultrasonic sensors in coordination with her motors to run to the center of the room.
-If you then move toward her, she will automatically move away from you, centering herself between you and the rest of the room, constantly adjusting her position as you do.
-The only difficulty with this mode is that once you let her off the leash she’s very difficult to catch!
+The second mode is what we call “shy mode” where she scurries away from people.
+The only difficulty with this mode is that once you let her off the leash she’s very difficult to catch! 🙂

 The Inspiration and Naming of Aluminalis